nielskee/draft-articles/TechnicalHiringPart2.md

 So you have a CV.
 Probably a whole bunch.
 Perhaps covering letters, possibly some links to a portfolio of work for some candidates.

-For each candidate, there's only question that needs answering at this stage : "Can we picture this person working as part of our team?"
+For each candidate, there's only one question that needs answering at this stage : "Can I picture this person working as part of our team?".
+That's it.
+I try to blot the rest of the process out of my mind, and don't agonise.

-At this stage, I'm trying to decide whether you want to have a conversation with the person - that's all, just a conversation.
-A phone screen takes about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.
+At this stage, I'm trying to decide whether I want to have a further conversation with the person.
+As an example, a phone screen can take about 15-20 minutes, so if you spend 30 minutes agonising over this decision, you're doing it wrong.

-Putting aside the technical specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with them.
-These are mine.
+Putting aside the technical specifics you might have, here are some things I view as positives in a CV, things that make me want to have that conversation.

-- Breadth and Depth
+- Breadth and Depth : The T model.
+Yes, it's just a model, but people with breadth add capability to teams beyond

-- Curiosity
+- Curiosity : it might kill cats, but it's great for humans.

-- A self-improver : Evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
-I like to see people who are engaged in a wider technical community (I have some caveats on this later though).
+- Self-improvers : Evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
+I like to see people who are engaged in a wider technical community (although I have some caveats on this later - read on...).

-- A coach : I'm reassured when I see some signs that this person helps other people : coaching, mentoring, helping kids or adults learn to code.
+- Coaches : I'm reassured when I see some signs that this person helps other people : coaching, mentoring, helping kids or adults learn to code.
 This can start in the earliest stages of a career, too, it's not something that's exclusively for more experienced developers.